The 1967 Corvette – A Sports Car Ahead of Its Time

 - #L71 435 HP V8 Turbojet

-Below you will find a list of the 1967 Corvette Specifications / Options that were available in that model year, as well as the number of cars with these options and the costs:
+Below you will find a list of the 1967 Corvette Sting Ray Specifications / Options that were available in that model year, as well as the number of cars with these options and the costs:

 RPO# | DESCRIPTION | QUANTITY | RETAIL COST |